TheHive-Project/docs/docs/TheHive/Installation and configuration/Installation/installation_guide.md

             ```

-#### Installing beta versions
+#### Beta versions

-To follow beta versions of TheHive4, use the following setup:
+To install beta versions of TheHive4, use the following setup:

 !!!
 Example ""